Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

 One should also keep in mind the limitations of the reported findings.
 First, the precise numerical values of the reported energy thresholds can depend on the specific details employed in the DFT calculations.
-However, the key conclusions that sputtering is substantially enhanced by oxygen/fluorine functionalization (and also increased with the impact angle) follow from straightforward physical arguments, indicating that they should remain valid independent of the specific DFT implementation.
-Second, the proposed sputtering mechanism where products such as \ce{SO2} and \ce{SF_n} are formed and then desorb, assumes a high surface coverage of oxygen and fluorine.
-At low coverage, however, different mechanisms are expected, since the formation of \ce{SO2} and \ce{SF_n} under these conditions is unlikely.
-Furthermore, a realistic ion angular spread of about $5$–$10^{\circ}$ \cite{Woodworth1996} would decrease the temperature sensitivity, as shown in Figure \ref{fig:F5}.
+However, the key conclusions that sputtering is substantially enhanced by oxygen/fluorine functionalization (and also by increased impact angle) follow from straightforward physical arguments, indicating that they should remain valid regardless of the specific DFT implementation.
+Second, the proposed sputtering mechanism where products such as \ce{SO2} and \ce{SF_n} form and then desorb requires a high surface coverage of oxygen and fluorine ($\sim 10\%$ or higher).
+Such coverages are reasonable, given the strong adsorption of atomic oxygen on \ce{MoS2} \cite{KC2015} and other TMDs such as \ce{WS2} \cite{Rawat2024}.
+However, substitutions of S atoms with O atoms in the TMD itself are also favorable in certain cases \cite{Kang2014}, so kinetic tuning may be required to reach high adsorption coverage without significant TMD structure changes.
+Achieving the necessary surface coverage can be accomplished with fast gas valves and low energy plasma sources \cite{Zhao2021}.
+Cleaning the functionalizing O/F atoms after achieving the desired processing effect also requires additional steps such as high-vacuum annealing \cite{Yang2015}.
+The removal of residual functionalizing atoms is essential to preserve downstream device quality, motivating further systematic studies of post-processing cleaning approaches.
+Additionally, the stability of the system in the presence of chemically reactive gases, such as \ce{SF6} used during functionalization, warrants further investigation.
+Notably, a similarly reactive gas, \ce{MoF6}, has been employed in atomic-layer etching \cite{Soares2023} and was observed to induce damage only when alternated with another reactant, such as \ce{H2O}.
+Furthermore, at low adsorption coverage, different mechanisms are expected, since the formation of \ce{SO2} and \ce{SF_n} under these conditions is unlikely.
+Similarly, defects from growth stage or grain boundaries may favor different sputtering pathways with low energy threshold, but this goes beyond the scope of this work.
+Finally, a realistic ion angular spread of about $5$–$10^{\circ}$ \cite{Woodworth1996} would decrease the temperature sensitivity, as shown in Figure \ref{fig:F5}b.
 More MD simulations may help to quantify such effects.
-Finally, cleaning the functionalizing O/F atoms after achieving the desired processing effect requires additional steps.
-There are reported approaches to address that \cite{Yang2015}.

 \begin{acknowledgement}